SiddhantGodboleGit/Li-locks-from-s-x-locks/README.md

      - When A == B get a **Exclusive** lock on i's A.
        - For **+** on A release A **after** acquiring all required locks.
        - For **-** on A keep **Exclusive** lock.

    - In other words, for array do :

       - On others
          - non-commutvity is a **read** lock, nothing otherwise.
       - On self
-         - always write, on commutavity release after acquiring all.
+         - always **write** lock, on commutavity release after acquiring all.

 > [!NOTE]
 > For non-symmetric table with A-A commutavity an additional fix is required.